 Explore high and low using voices and sounds of characters in the songs.
 Listen to high-pitched and low-pitched sounds on a glockenspiel.

 -Activity D Create Your Own Sounds

-Invent a pattern using one pitched note, keep the pulse throughout with a single note and begin to create simple 2-note patterns to embed pulse, rhythm and pitch.
-Children will complete the following in relation to the main song:
+Invent a pattern using one pitched note, keep the pulse throughout with a single note and begin to create simple 2-note patterns to accompany the song.